 The CPPS offers a four-year bachelor of science in pharmaceutical sciences (B.S.P.S.) degree to prepare students for a variety of careers in the pharmaceutical and biotechnological industries.
 Students seeking the degree will need to complete two years of course work prior to matriculation into the professional division of the CPPS.
 Following the completion of a core set of required courses, students will either progress (UT pre-professional students) or apply (transfer students) to the professional division.

 - BSPS in Cosmetic Science and Formulation Design (PCOS)

 - BSPS/MS in Law with Regulatory Compliance - Early Admission/Bridge Program

 Pharmacy Graduate Degree Programs

-Students should contact the CPPS for admission and curricular requirements.
+Students should refer to the Graduate catalog and contact the CPPS for admission and curricular requirements.